FAQ CISM

 What is the call-back response time?
 If it takes longer, why is that?

 All CISM-Team-Members are volunteers.
 The goal for the maximum time for a call-back is 6 hours.
-However the average call-back time was 22 minutes last year.
+However the average call-back time is less than 1 hour.
 A response time of six hours is an uncommonly rare occurrence (less than 0.4% of all responses).

 Isn’t a “maximum of 6 hours” too long to wait?

-No. Emotional processing takes time, so there is no need for an immediate rapid intervention directly after the incident.
+No. Emotional processing takes time, so there is no need for an immediate rapid intervention directly after an incident.
 Usually, a comprehensive “operational debriefing” among persons affected by the incident facilitates a thorough mental review of what had happened.
-The CISM care than intensifies this process as part of its work and is a form of “first aid”, activating and encouraging the individual’s own healing process.
+The CISM care then intensifies this process as part of its work and is a form of “psychological first aid”, activating and encouraging the individual’s own healing process.
 To mentally handle a critical incident it requires discreet and adequate care.
 CISM provides very differentiated, well structured, and efficient mental and emotional care.

 What are the different CISM strategies which are used?